Bits of crystallized ginger are the highlight in almost every bite of this Orange Ginger Tea Cake.

 Crystallized ginger is such a treat with warming, chewy, gingery-ness that goes so well with a cup of tea.
 This tea cake highlights all the goodness of ginger and spice with a gluten-free base of almond flour as well.

-Yes, almond flour, because I wanted something gluten-free my daughter could enjoy, so I avoided grains all together.
-A few months ago, I made an almond flour based cake with a pleasing texture and flavor from The Urban Baker, which I served at a bridal shower brunch.
+I had great success with our Pumpkin Spice Tea Cake with Maple Candied Walnuts which I served at a bridal shower brunch.
 It was very popular at the brunch and my own family liked that it was moist, delicate, and wasn’t overly sweet.
-This provided a good foundation for the ginger hankering I was set to indulge with Orange Ginger Tea Cake.
+This provided a good foundation for this Orange Ginger Tea Cake recipe.

 Orange Ginger Tea Cake: Gluten & Grain Free

 - 2 cups almond flour

 - 3/4 teaspoon ground cardamom

 - 1/4 cup orange juice , juice from one orange

 - 1 tablespoon orange zest , zest from one orange

 - 1/2 heaping cup crystallized ginger , coarsely chopped

 - 1/4 cup sliced almonds